Hilf al-Fudul Revisited: The Importance of Interfaith Alliances

 An Age of Corruption

-Before the arrival of Prophet Muhammad ﷺ, pre Islamic Arabia was known as Jahiliya, or the Age of Ignorance.
+Before the arrival of Prophet Muhammad ﷺ, pre Islamic Arabia was known as Jahiliyyah, or the Age of Ignorance.
 Society had forgotten the teachings of Monotheism sent by previous prophets.
-The Ka’aba, built by Prophet Ibrahim عَلَيْهِ ٱلسَّلَامُ was now filled with idols, allowing Quriash to gain prominence as the custodians of the Kabah.
+The Ka’aba, built by Prophet Ibrahim عَلَيْهِ ٱلسَّلَامُ was now filled with idols, allowing Quriash to gain prominence as the custodians of the Ka’aba.
 Unjust killing was rife.
 Infant daughters buried alive, tribes slaughtered each other in a competition for wealth and status.
 Rich tribal chiefs oppressed the poor, robberies were common on trade routes, and orphans and slaves were exploited and looked down upon.

-In response, a few individuals assembled in the house of Abdullah bin Ja’dan and pledged to fight oppression and protect the rights of people.
-The Prophet ﷺ joined the movement, known as Hilf al-Fudul, or the Alliance of Virtue.
+They pledged to fight oppression and protect the rights of people.
+Everyone who agreed had the word Fadl attached to their names.
+The Prophet ﷺ was part of the pact known as Hilf al-Fudul, or the Alliance of Virtue.
+The pact was written and placed inside the Ka’aba to entrench their vows.

 Distinguished tribes and chieftains joined the organisation from Banu Hashim, Abdul Mutallib, Banu Assad, Banu Zuhrah and Banu Tamim.